- COMP.CS.140

 You should use streams in this task.
 To this end, the grading system seeks to enforce a rule that

-loops.
+the file MovieAnalytics2.java cannot contain any for or while loops.
 Since this restriction applies

 also to the reading of the file contents, implement also that part using a stream.
-Use the lines()
+Use the lines() function

-class to create a stream that reads input line by line.
+of the BufferedReader class to create a stream that reads input line by line.

 A note about the grader’s so-called “loop detection”